metron-labs/secrets-manager/sdk/javascript/packages/azure/README.md

 * Encrypt and Decrypt your Keeper Secrets Manager configuration files with Azure Key Vault
 * Protect against unauthorized access to your Secrets Manager connections
 * Requires only minor changes to code for immediate protection.
-Works with all Keeper Secrets Manager Python SDK functionality
+Works with all Keeper Secrets Manager Javascript SDK functionality

 Prerequisites

-* Supports the Python and Javascript Secrets Manager SDK.
+* Supports the Javascript Secrets Manager SDK.
 * Requires Azure packages: azure-identity and azure-keyvault-keys.
 * Works with just RSA key types with `WrapKey` and `UnWrapKey` permissions.